unbit/blastbeat/README.md

 The message is composed of 3 parts: session id, message type, message body

-'session id' identify a specific connection, a session id (once created by BlastBeat) is always mapped to the same backend node.
+'session id' identify a specific connection in HTTP mode or a specific stream in SPDY mode, a session id (once created by BlastBeat) is always mapped to the same backend node.

 'message type' identify the kind of the message.
 This is the list of currently defined message types: